Aysha022/OOPlab/README.md

 will print the value of cube of the number.

-12) Write a Java program that shows thread synchronization. **
+12)Write a Java program that shows thread synchronization. **

 (E) Graphics Programming: